 Our renewals policy is intended to encourage users to return items they are no longer using.
 Having more books readily available on the libraries' shelves increases the ability of our users to browse the collection and find the materials they need right away, minimizing the need to recall items.
 Additionally, requiring periodic renewals reduces the number of books lost when our users leave the University.
 Finally, a controlled physical environment aids in the preservation of our materials for future users.

 KNOWING THE DUE DATE IS YOUR RESPONSIBILITY!
-Due dates will either be stamped inside the item or printed on a receipt.
+Due dates are subject to change.
 A new due date will be given for recalled books.
 If you are unsure when an item is due, you may view your record online or contact the Lied Library Circulation Desk at 702-895-2111.

 Notices are emailed to patrons only as a courtesy.
 UNLV students, faculty, and staff must use their official email address (Rebelmail or other email of record).
 Patrons are still responsible for returning overdue library books or payment of any fines or fees incurred even if notices were not sent by the library or noticed by the patron.
 It is your responsibility to notify the library of any address changes, so that you may receive notification of overdue materials or fines owed.